nsempere/adaptiveMusic/README.md

 6. Run "npm start" or "nodemon ./bin/www" to start up the server.

 ### Purpose
-This server runs a simple web site that loads a randomly selected song and plays it while the user performs an nback task.
+This server runs a simple web experiment that loads a randomly selected song and plays it while the user performs an nback task.
 At the same time, the user can rate the music based on how pleasant it is and how distracting it is.
 Each adjustment to the ratings is stored with a timestamp relative to the song that is playing.

-### To Do
-1. Add results from NBack test to data model
-2. Change model to store multiple trials per use